Hammam Meskhoutine (Hammam Meskoutine)

 Algeria is the largest country in Africa.
 Unstable political situation prevents development of tourism – but rest assured that there is a lot to see in this diverse country.

 Africa is home to more than the Cradle of Humankind.
 It was the core of the ancient supercontinent Pangaea and comprises some of the oldest and most extraordinary geology on planet Earth.
-This detailed and colourful book features 44 of the continent’s most spectacular and interesting ‘geosites’, from Table Mountain in the south to the eroded necks and plugs of the Hoggar region in Algeria; and from the volcanic islands of the Atlantic Ocean to the continental fragments off the African east coast.
+This detailed and colorful book features 44 of the continent’s most spectacular and interesting ‘geosites’, from Table Mountain in the south to the eroded necks and plugs of the Hoggar region in Algeria; and from the volcanic islands of the Atlantic Ocean to the continental fragments off the African east coast.

-A reference volume on the geology of North Africa, this volume deals with Egypt, Libya, Algeria, Tunisia and Morocco.
-In great detail the geology, tectonic elements, the geology of the Pan-African Shield, the Phanerozoic geological evolution and most of the lithostratigrahpic units of the five countries are described.
+A reference volume on the geology of North Africa, this volume deals with Egypt, Libya, Algeria, Tunisia, and Morocco.
+In great detail, the geology, tectonic elements, the geology of the Pan-African Shield, the Phanerozoic geological evolution, and most of the lithostratigraphic units of the five countries are described.
 Moreover, the petroleum geology and petroleum systems are discussed, as well as the history of geological exploration.